rstudio/rsconnect/cran-comments.md

 ## Summary

-* Address publishing issues reported by a number of users.
+* Address locale and Quarto publishing issues reported by a number of users.

 ## R CMD check results